erikbejstam/haiku/diary.md

 This all seems to work.
 But I have to have some more validation, and just make sure everything is properly written.
 One weird thing I immediately see, is there is a difference between \n and "down arrow" symbol in the database.
 Look in the database window in IntelliJ and you'll see.
 What's that about??

+### 19/6

+Added the background image.
+Note: I have to fix, or at least mull over, a problem.
+The html body element does not cover the whole viewport right now, which maybe it should.
+Because the background image, that is in the body element does not cover the whole screen right now, of that reason.
+I did an ugly solution *for now*, which is that is made the background color the same color as the background image, so it looks as if the whole "background" is one whole image/background elemenet or whatever.
+Maybe the will always work, I'm not sure.
+I just need to think that through.
+It's been added to the todo-list.